 This page is designed as a support system and guide for having the most successful event possible and for general instructions for the different aspects of the event.

-Directional MOS signage and artist numbers for posting in and around your weekend event venues will be available for download in January as well.
-These signs can be printed out at Office Max for a very low cost.
+Directional MOS signage and artist numbers for posting in and around your weekend event venues will be available for download approximately 3 weeks before the event.
+These signs can be printed out at Office Max or Fed Ex Office for a low cost.

 Tell your collectors, followers, and fans about your event.
 Tell them early: